appellation/pleb/README.md

 ### Functionality
 - `ping` - calculates time between command message and response message
 - `ping [URL|IP]` - simple HTTP ping to a website
+- `imgur [title?]` - upload an image to Imgur with an optional title; use this in the comment of a file upload

 ## Development
 All commands are prefixed with an @mention of the bot.
 The first word after gets interpolated and calls a function as defined in `const commands` in `index.js`, passing in the Discord.js client, the message, and any arguments of the command (defined as text after the command word).
 Some commands (e.g. `shuffle` and `add`) rely on other commands.